-Newton Protocol privacy architecture — HPKE encryption, secure envelopes, and confidential policy evaluation
+Newton Protocol privacy architecture — HPKE encryption, secure envelopes, and confidential policy evaluation.
+Private transactions with verifiable compliance for institutional and enterprise use cases.

 Newton’s privacy layer enables end users to submit encrypted sensitive data (PII, credentials, financial records) that operators threshold-decrypt during policy evaluation.
 The data never appears on-chain.